Motion to Regret

 “Can a local authority make public a banning order for a business?
 Yes.
 Any business (managing or lettings agency) which has been subject to a banning order can be named publicly … Should local housing authorities make information on banned landlords available on request by a tenant?
 Yes.
 We would encourage local housing authorities to make information on banned landlords available on request by a tenant”.

-That all sounds good but then we get this feeble statutory instrument, which seems to negate that and make it rather difficult for local authorities, who will get legal advice to be cautious about publicising these banning orders that are so important.
+That all sounds good but then we get this feeble statutory instrument, which seems to negate that and make it rather difficult for local authorities, which get legal advice to be cautious about publicising these banning orders that are so important.
 I think the culprit, which I have dug out today, is Publicising Sentencing Outcomes from the criminal justice system, which is guidance for public authorities on publicising information about individual sentencing outcomes.
 I suspect that the Minister is as frustrated as the rest of us that more cannot be done to achieve the publicity that this demands.
 I hope he will join the rest of us in voting in favour of this Motion of Regret.

 My Lords, I thank the noble Lord, Lord Kennedy of Southwark, for tabling a Motion on this important topic.
 I am genuinely very grateful to him for doing so because it has given us an opportunity to revisit this area and give some publicity, I hope, to where we are.
 I am grateful for the contributions that have been made by noble Lords.
 I will first try to set out our current position and then take up some of the points made by noble Lords and answer where we hope to go.
 I share some of the frustration that it sometimes appears that we are moving very slowly.
 I understand what the noble Baroness, Lady Grender, means, and I pay tribute to what she has done on letting agents.
 It is frustrating for Ministers too, on occasion, but of course there is a process to follow.